textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 # Themes: A complete walk-through

 This document is a complete journey through creating, managing, using, exporting, importing, and deleting Textpattern themes, all in context of default installation conditions, but kindly extrapolated to situations that aren’t.
 It just happens to be that default can go a long way.
+What you will not learn here is how to construct site architectures or design themes.

 **On this page**: